Korku language

-Korku (also known as Kurku, or Muwasi) is an Austroasiatic language spoken by the Korku people of central India, in the states of Madhya Pradesh and Maharashtra.
+Korku (also known as Kurku) is a Munda language spoken by the Korku people of central India, in the states of Madhya Pradesh and Maharashtra.
 It is isolated in the midst of the Gondi people, who are Dravidian, while its closest relatives are in eastern India.
 It is the westernmost Austroasiatic language.

 Korkus are also closely associated with the Nihali people, many of whom have traditionally lived in special quarters of Korku villages.
-Korku is spoken by around 700,000 people, mainly in four districts of southern Madhya Pradesh (Khandwa, Harda, Betul, Narmadapuram) and three districts of northern Maharashtra (Rajura and Korpana tahsils of Chandrapur district, Manikgarh pahad area near Gadchandur in Chandrapur district) (Amravati, Buldana, Akola).
+Korku is spoken by around 700,000 people, mainly in four districts of southern Madhya Pradesh (Khandwa, Harda, Betul, Narmadapuram) and three districts of northern Maharashtra (Rajura and Korpana tahsils of Chandrapur district, Manikgarh pahad area near Gadchandur in Chandrapur district) (Amravati, Buldhana, Akola).